Pylons/pyramid_formish/docs/index.rst

-repoze.bfg.formish
+pyramid_formish
 ==================

-:mod:`repoze.bfg.formish` is a package which provides :mod:`repoze.bfg` bindings for the :term:`Formish` package, which is an excellent form generation and validation package for Python.
+:mod:`pyramid_formish` is a package which provides :mod:`pyramid` bindings for the :term:`Formish` package, which is an excellent form generation and validation package for Python.

 This package provides: